tdiprima/langgraph-tutorial/tutorial-part1.md

 - **Imports**: We bring in tools for typing (`TypedDict`), the graph framework (`StateGraph`), the OpenAI model (`ChatOpenAI`), and structured data (`BaseModel`).
 - **State**: A `TypedDict` called `State` holds our data: the question, answer, category, and tags.
 Default values are empty so we can fill them later.
 - **Pydantic Models**: These (e.g., `Answer`, `Category`) ensure our outputs are structured and easy to check.
-- **Language Model**: `llm` is our AI brain, set to use OpenAI’s "gpt-4o" model.
+- **Language Model**: `llm` is our AI brain, set to use OpenAI's "gpt-4o" model.
 You can swap this for another model if you prefer.
 - **Nodes**:
   - `answer_node`: Takes the question from `state` and asks the AI for a readable answer.
   - `classify_node`: Asks for a one-word category.